WILLUMYR/graduation-project/README.md

 # graduation-project
-This was our graduation project for School of Applied techonology.
+This is our graduation project for School of Applied techonology.
 During a period of two weeks we did two sprints to complete this project.

 # Link to app: